ekronold/UNITE_synonomy_control/00_README.txt

 Some groups within Saccharomycetales has been manually changed as for example Candida was classed as Saccharomycetales_Incertae_sedis while it should according to Index Fungorum be within Serinales -> Debaryomycetaceae -> Candida.
 Serinales and Saccharomycetales in general has been curated.

+Additionally, a check for proper dichotomy in the taxonomy strings has been made and a few instances of Families and Genera with more than one parent has been fixed.

 Changed accessions has had a "_c" pasted to the end of the UNITE accession

 In total; 6 710 accessions has been updated, 130 278 is unchanged.